All right, confession time. This post is equal parts a reminder to myself as it is advice for anyone else who might find it useful.

 Sometimes my projects failed because there was a crucial step in the procedure I had forgotten.
 Oftentimes, that meant I learned a whole bunch about why that step was there and certainly remembered for next time!

 Another thing I’ve noticed about trying to wait until the 1st, or until January or “next year” or whatever the choice may be, is that we set ourselves up for failure.
-Take my modest picture of my new journal on top of this blog, for instance.
+Take the modest picture of my emergency fund savings tracker on the bottom of this blog post, for instance.

 And that is exactly why I decided to start my new project straight away.
 Even though it was less than 2 months until 2018, I started it in November!
 I inked some pages and got going.
 Realised I didn’t like the first week-by-week setup that I tried… or the second.
 So I changed it going forward.